AlterMannomann/SQL/README.md

   - insert_... - inserts an record into the table by given parameters and returns the new id.

   ### Risky attempts
   In the packages I reduce sometimes complexity, in form of a very hard "normalization" to 1 or 0, even if a count delivers more than one record.
 This implies loss of information.
 Of course.
 But it also implies rules, valid for this system.
 In other situations I rely on constraints and triggers, not expecting a result > 1, which still may happen.
 But isn't handled.
 Most likely, this will crash at a certain point in time the application.

+  </br>Intention: Feed Heisenberg's uncertainty principle.

 ## Exceptions
 Exceptions are used very limited.
 Mostly tables will raise exceptions on insert, if requirements like base data exist are not fulfilled.
 Packages will avoid to raise application errors, instead they may return default values or NULL as an indicator that the desired operation is not available.
 Oracle errors simply show application errors not covered by tests.